 Bank of America

-I would suggest that a good way to introduce a wide variety of kinesthetic objects without overwhelming the participants would be to start with a few, then add additional items throughout the training session, at breaks, lunch, etc. That way they don’t have too much at once and will be excited by the new items when returning from breaks, therefore paying them more attention than if everything is out at the beginning.
+I would suggest that a good way to introduce a wide variety of kinesthetic objects without overwhelming the participants would be to start with a few.
+Then add additional items throughout the training session, at breaks, lunch, etc. That way they don’t have too much at once.
+In addition, they will be excited by the new items when returning from breaks.
+Therefore they will pay them more attention than if everything is out at the beginning.

 I feel that people tend to choose where to sit by people they know or by position in the room rather than by what is on the table.